NateWr/restaurant-reservations/restaurant-reservations/readme.txt

 == Changelog ==

+= 1.1.3 (2014-05-22) =
+* Fix an error where the wrong date would be selected when a form was reloaded with validation errors

 = 1.1.2 (2014-05-14) =
 * Update Simple Admin Pages library to fix an uncommon error when saving Textarea components